mantidproject/mantid/Code/Mantid/docs/source/algorithms/SCARFTomoReconstruction-v1.rst

 Description
 -----------

-Algorithm to control tomographic reconstruction jobs running on the SCARF computer cluster at RAL, STFC (see http://www.scarf.rl.ac.uk/ for more information).
+Algorithm to control jobs running on the SCARF computer cluster at RAL, STFC (see http://www.scarf.rl.ac.uk/ for more information).
 This algorithm can be used to log in and out from the cluster, and to initiate, query the status of, or cancel a job.
+It has been introduced to control tomographic reconstruction jobs but in principle it can be used for any other task.

 In a typical use case or session you would use the algorithm a first time to login (for which you need to select the 'LogIn' action and set